Help Children Avoid Bicycle Accidents

 Bicycle Safety Tips

-TDOT recommends that riders wear a helmet every time they get on a bike.
-This is the best way to prevent a serious head injury in the event of a fall or accident.
+TDOT recommends that riders wear helmets every time they get on a bike.
+This is the best way to prevent a severe head injury in the event of a fall or accident.
 Texas statutes require any person less than 18 years of age to wear a helmet when riding a bicycle.

-It is also important to perform regular maintenance on your bike.
-Make sure the tires are properly inflated and the brakes and chain are all in good working order.
+It is also essential to perform regular maintenance on your bike.
+Ensure the tires are properly inflated, and the brakes and chain are all in good working order.